Historical Neuroticism: A Collective Refusal to Move on With Life

 Comparing any ethnical or racial neurotic tendencies to those of an individual we may recognize that unwillingness to let go of those memories.
 However, as the time is drifting more and more away from those past events, it starts being quite irrational to hang on to a blame, because we are ending up with blaming some generations which have nothing to do with those events.

 Imagine in a court of law if someone would have to pay the fine for his great-grandfather's stealing a horse.
-Furthermore, imagine if the European countries would gang up against poor Mongolia - for all atrocities committed by Attila the Hun.
-I guess, quite a big part of Europe could also make Italy and France work two jobs to compensate them for everything that the Roman Empire and Napoleon did.
+Furthermore, imagine if the European countries would gang up against poor Mongolia---for all atrocities committed by Attila the Hun.
+I guess, quite a big part of Europe could also make Italy and France work two jobs to compensate them for everything that the Roman Empire and Napoleon Bonaparte did---to their ancestors, not to them.

 Unfortunately, there are some individuals and organizations in whose interest it is that those grudges never be taken off the table as a presumable part of present social relations.
 In other words, they don't want healing to take place, and will keep instigating those intolerances while calling on the past all the time.